Day Break Illusion: Manga

 A manga adaptation illustrated by Kōki Katō began serialization in Square Enix's Gangan Online magazine on June 27, 2013 and ended on February 20, 2014.
 The sixteen chapters have been collected into four bound volumes, with the first being released on July 22, 2013, the second on September 27, 2013, and the third and fourth on March 22, 2014.

 Volume list

 Radio show

 A radio show to promote the series titled Gen'ei o Kakeru Radio (幻影ヲ駆ケルRadio) began broadcasting via the anime's official website on June 27, 2013.
 The show is hosted by Sora Tokui and Yuiko Tatsumi, who voice Luna and Ginka respectively.

 Anime

-An anime television by AIC aired in Japan between July 6, 2013 and September 28, 2013 and was simulcast by Crunchyroll.
-The opening theme is "Träumerei" by LiSA and the ending theme is "Mirage" by Natsumi Okamoto.
+An anime television series by AIC aired in Japan between July 6, 2013 and September 28, 2013 and was simulcast by Crunchyroll.
+The opening theme is "Träumerei" by Lisa and the ending theme is "Mirage" by Natsumi Okamoto.
 The series is licensed in North America by Aniplex of America.
-A fourteenth episode was streamed on Niconico on November 16, 2013 and was included with the fourth BD/DVD released on December 25, 2013.
+A fourteenth episode was streamed on Niconico on November 16, 2013, and was included with the fourth BD/DVD released on December 25, 2013.